CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 By default, `ifupdown` recognizes and uses any interface present on the system — whether a VLAN, bond or physical interface — that is listed as a dependent of an interface.
-You are not required to list them in the `interfaces` file unless they need a specific configuration, for [MTU, link speed, and so forth](/cumulus-linux/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes).
+You are not required to list them in the `interfaces` file unless they need a specific configuration, such [MTU or link speed](/cumulus-linux/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes).
 And if you need to delete a child interface, you should delete all references to that interface from the `interfaces` file.